tulliana/bauh/README.md

 #### General configuration file ( **~/.config/bauh/config.yml** )
 ```
-disk_cache:
-  enabled: true  # allows bauh to save applications icons and data to the disk to load them faster when needed
 download:
   icons: true # allows bauh to download the applications icons when they are not saved on the disk
   multithreaded: true  # allows bauh to use a multithreaded download client installed on the system to download applications source files faster ( current only **aria2** is supported )